EmmyAnieDev/Learn-Laravel/README.md

 -   This type of controller contains only one type of actions/methods.

 -   Creating a single action controller ====>> php artisan make:controller SingleActionController --invokable.

+-   Resource controller: This is a type of controller that provides a set of actions or for handling common Crud operations like create, read, update, delete, etc.

+-   How to create a Resource Controller ====>> php artisan make:controller BlogController -r ('-r' flag meaning resource).